2019–20 FC Barcelona season: June

 On 13 June, after a three-month hiatus, Barcelona returned to action against Real Mallorca away from home.
 Barcelona won 4–0 behind closed doors.
 Arturo Vidal, Martin Braithwaite, Jordi Alba and Messi scored for the Blaugrana.
 Braithwaite also scored his first goal as a Barça player.

 On 16 June, Barcelona defeated Leganés 2–0 at home.
 Ansu Fati and Messi scored.

 On 19 June, Barcelona drew 0–0 away against Sevilla.

 On 23 June, Barcelona defeated Athletic Bilbao 1–0 at home.
 Ivan Rakitić came off to bench to score his first goal of the season.

 On 27 June, Barcelona drew 2–2 away against Celta Vigo.
 Luis Suárez scored twice for the visitors and Fyodor Smolov and Iago Aspas scored for the home side.

 On 29 June, Barcelona and Juventus reached an agreement over the transfer of Arthur for a fee of €72 million plus €10 million in variables.
 The club also confirmed the signing of Miralem Pjanić from Juventus for a fee of €60 million plus €5 million in variables.
 Arthur and Pjanić will join their respective clubs once the season concludes.

 On 30 June, Getafe triggered Marc Cucurella's option to buy for €10 million.
 On the same day Barça faced Atlético Madrid at home.
-The Catalans took the lead through a Diego Costa own goal but Atlético equalized with a controversial penalty, converted by Saúl Ñíguez.
+The Catalans took the lead through a Diego Costa own goal but Atlético equalized with a controversial penalty, converted by Saúl.
 Barcelona took the lead through another controversial penalty decision and Messi converted his 700th career goal, but Atlético equalized once again with another questionable penalty decision, with Saúl scoring again from the spot.